 Number of viscose, lyocell and dissolving pulp mills + location and production volumes

-• Purwakarta PT.
+- Purwakarta PT.
 South Pacific Viscose, Indonesia.
-Capacity of 323 000 tonnes of viscose fiber.
+Capacity of 323 000 tonnes of viscose fibre.

-• Paskov, Czech republic.
-Capacity of 270 000 tonnes of dissolving pulp.
+- Paskov, Czech Republic.
+Capacity of 285 000 tonnes of dissolving pulp.

-• A joint venture with Duratex, Brazil will investigate the construction of a dissolving pulp mill.
-Projected capacity of 450 000 tonnes.
+- A joint venture with Duratex, under construction to produce dissolving pulp.
+Projected capacity of 500 000 tonnes.

-Lenzing produces man-made cellulosic fiber (MMCF), dissolving pulp, standard viscose fibers (rayon)and specialty cellulose fibers such as lyocell and modal.
+Lenzing produces man-made cellulosic fibre (MMCF), dissolving pulp, standard viscose fibres (viscose or rayon), and specialty cellulose fibres such as lyocell and modal.